Selecting the Tap

 The learner will:

-- identify local water sources and determine if they are impaired waters.
+- identify local water sources and determine threats to their health.

-- Glass of water with one drop of food coloring stirred into it
+- glass of drinkable water with one drop of food coloring stirred into it

-- KWL Worksheet (see Handout One), one worksheet for each group
+- KWL Worksheet, one copy for each group

-- Learner copies of A Few Historical Facts about Michigan’s Water Problems (Handout Three)
+- copies of A Few Historical Facts about Michigan’s Water Problems (see handout below)